 Did I mention that the pickled vegetables in the little ramekin were awesome?
 And the feta spread good, too?
 No throw-aways, here.

 The highlight of the lamb burger was the "smashed fries."
-These are potato spears that appear to be baked, smashed, and dropped in a deep fryer for service.
+These are potato spears that appear to be baked, smashed, and dropped in a deep fryer for plating.
 This yields potatoes that they are flatter than your typical steak fries/potato spears, and way more crunchy.
 Not only is the skin crunchy, but so is the flesh.
 The extra surface area gives the large grains of salt somewhere to cling.
 These things are outrageously good.
 I'll be smashing my spear more often.

 The bar doesn't have hooks for bags, but the stools do have little shelves near the bottom.
 There is lots of leg room, which is nice.
 I have no idea why people design bars where you can't pull your stool in without jamming your knees.
 Not a problem here, though.